 The Department will be implementing changes to the 2014 Mills Act application process to better assess applicant eligibility for the program and ensure greater participation by property owners through the application process.

-Completed applications shall be submitted on or before Thursday, May 22, 2014.
+Completed applications must be submitted and received by our office no later than 4pm on Thursday, May 22, 2014.

 For Additional Information

-If you need additional information, please contact Lambert Giessinger of the Department of City Planning's Office of Historic Resources at (213) 978-1183 or email@example.com.
+If you need additional information, please contact the Department of City Planning's Office of Historic Resources at (213) 978-1200 or email firstname.lastname@example.org.